spacez320/eudaimonia.io/_posts/2016-5-16-creating-your-own-vagrant-base-box.md

-There are lots of machines available to you in the [**Vagrant Atlas**](https://atlas.hashicorp.com/boxes/search?vagrantcloud=1) that come in flavors you like.
+There are lots of machines available to you in the [**Vagrant Atlas**](https://atlas.hashicorp.com/boxes/search?vagrantcloud=1) that come in flavors you may like.
 Since I prefer to work in Fedora, I based mine off of the officially supported [`fedora/23-cloud-base`](https://atlas.hashicorp.com/fedora/boxes/23-cloud-base/)[^1][^4].

 **2. Decide what your base box needs.**

-Here is where you come up with a plan of what to add/remove/change to craft your base box.
+Here is where you'll come up with a plan of what to add/remove/change to craft your base box.
 For example, some common things I want to do are getting system-wide packages up to date and installing utilities that most of the platforms I work in (Ruby, Python, etc.) usually need for even the most basic of projects.

 ```
-# this will go in your `Vagrantfile`
+# This will go in your `Vagrantfile`.

 config.vm.provision "shell" do |s|
   s.inline = <<-SHELL

-# upgrade existing system, excluding the kernel
+# Upgrade the existing system, excluding the kernel.
 sudo dnf -y makecache
 sudo dnf -y upgrade --exclude='kernel-core'

-# install some necessary packages for building ... well, anything
+# Install some necessary packages for building ... well, anything.
 sudo dnf -y install gcc kernel-devel-`uname-r` make rpm-build

   SHELL